openRIFT/openrift.github.io/rift/doc.md

 * Python 3+ (No Python 2 support)
 * Colorama (Installed automatically with `run.sh`)
-* Windows or Linux (No offical MacOS support currently)
+* Windows, MacOS, or Linux

 Once you have all of those, you can start using RIFT!